isabella232/dynamic-media-classic.en-1/help/vignette-window-covering-cabinet-files.md

 role: User
 exl-id: 8d1e0c37-a648-4c7b-8f68-4b2ab71dfa11
 ---
-# Working with vignette, window covering, and cabinet files{#working-with-vignette-window-covering-and-cabinet-files}
+# Work with vignette, window covering, and cabinet files{#working-with-vignette-window-covering-and-cabinet-files}

 Users of the Adobe Dynamic Media Classic Image Authoring tool can *use* vignettes (VNT files), window coverings (VNW files), and cabinets (VNC files).
 These files cannot be created or edited in Adobe Dynamic Media Classic.